learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 10.12.
-What is the use of setTimeout?
+## Q. What is the use of setTimeout?

 The `setTimeout()` method is used to call a function or evaluates an expression after a specified number of milliseconds.